There's nothing in your cart yet.

 For applications that have a keyboard available to the user, it is important to be able to lock out certain keystrokes.
 In particular, Ctrl-Alt-Del is critical to lock out.
 In addition, Function keys, Esc, Alt, Ctrl, Start Menu, Windows, Del, Ins, Arrows, PgUp, PgDn, and Print Screen can be locked out using KioWare.

 Where user privacy is most critical, it is important that unclaimed printed material be retracted back into the kiosk.
 Whereas many printers have a timer that will retract unclaimed paper, if you use a printer that supports programmatic retraction, then KioWare will immediately retract the paper as soon as the user leaves the kiosk rather than wait for the timer to timeout.

-KioWare prevents the user from accessing the Windows and Android desktops.
+KioWare prevents the user from accessing the Windows, Android & Chrome OS desktops.
 It does this by removing all menu and window functions from the web browser window.
 All that is displayed to the user is the content window.
 A special mouse/touchscreen sequence, plus a password, is required to exit from KioWare back to the desktop.

 For applications where reliability is critical, KioWare has hardware watchdog capabilities.
 The hardware watchdog constantly watches the health of the software watchdog and restarts the software watchdog as necessary.

 KioWare can replace the default OS Shell.
 By doing so, your application will boot and run much faster, and your computer will be much more secure because the standard Windows desktop can never be displayed to the user.

 KioWare prevents the user from accessing any web browser menus.